 D^2EPC project aims to employ the standardization system as a tool for dissemination of the next generation EPC, which will include all novel elements discussed in this report.
-The investigation of the standardization potential of selected results will be implemented, allowing the project to interact with the related standardization technical committees, such as CEN/TC 89 'Thermal performance of buildings and building components' or CEN/TC 156 'Ventilation for buildings.'
+The investigation of the standardization potential of selected results will be implemented, allowing the project to interact with the related standardization technical committees, such as CEN/TC 89 'Thermal performance of buildings and building components or CEN/TC 156 'Ventilation for buildings.'
 This will be done by assessing to what extent the relationship should be established (monitoring their information, attending to TC meetings, establishing formal liaisons, organizing joint events, etc.), capturing their inputs as stakeholders and by using the standardization system as a fast and highly focused dissemination tool to the market stakeholders.

 The results of the D^2EPC project will contribute to new standard developments focussed on energy performance assessment.
 The inclusion of the outcomes of the project in new or future standards, external to the consortium that can be easily used by the European or international industry and research will increase the impact of the project and will positively contribute to the transfer of the knowledge generated within the project to the industry and society.
 Depending on the ongoing works of the standardization sectors at the moment, this can involve providing information, participating in ongoing works, submitting technical proposals or even promoting the elaboration of new standard documents.
-Standardization is an external activity that is based in the consensus with stakeholders external to the consortium.
-Its evolution can have major variations in time; therefore, the decisions regarding the above options (subjects, tracks, etc.) are unpredictable now and shall be studied and taken during the project life, according to this standardization environment.
+In particular, as part of T7.3 Contribution to standardisation activities, the main achievement in the update of EU standards about classification is the approval in CEN of the project for a new standard covering "Energy Performance of Buildings - Operational rating - Requirements for assessing Operational rating".
+This project was approved by CEN/TC 371 "Energy Performance of Buildings" and will be developed in CEN/TC 371/WG 5 "Operational rating of energy performance of buildings", which has UNE (Aitor Aragón) as Secretariat and FRC (Paris A. Fokaides) as convenor.
+More details can be found in the respective task deliverable (D7.12).